shdown/luastatus/barlibs/stdout/README.rst

    Enable event watcher.
    If specified, this barlib will open the specified filename for reading and will read lines from it.
 Each line will be treated as an event.
-   The barlib will not try to interpret the content of the line; instead, the event will be broadcast to all widgets.
+   This barlib doesn't try to interpret the content of the line; instead, the event will be broadcast to all widgets.
 Thus, if this option is used, it is the responsibility of each widget (that listens to the events) to check if the event is somehow related to it.